 Suboxone contains a combination of buprenorphine with naloxone.
 Buprenorphine is an opioid medication.
 Naloxone blocks the effects of opioid medication, including pain relief or feelings of well-being that can lead to opioid abuse.

 Subutex is an opioid partial agonist-antagonist.
-It works by binding to receptors in the brain and nervous system to help prevent withdrawal symptoms in someone who has stopped taking narcotics (eg, heroin, oxycodone).
+It works by binding to receptors in the brain and nervous system to help prevent withdrawal symptoms.
+Someone who is no longer taking narcotics (eg, heroin, oxycodone) may use Subutex.

-Vivitrol (naltrexone) blocks the effects of opioid medication, including pain relief or feelings of well-being that can lead to opioid abuse.
-Vivitrol is used as part of a treatment program for drug or alcohol dependence.
+Vivitrol (naltrexone) blocks the effects of opioid medication.
+These include pain relief or feelings of well-being that can lead to opioid abuse.
+This medical drug is used as part of a treatment program for drug or alcohol dependence.

 Vivitrol injection is used to prevent relapse in people who became dependent on opioid medicine then stopped using it.
 Naltrexone can help keep cravings at bay.

 The injection is also used to treat alcoholism by reducing your urge to drink alcohol.
 This may help with drinking less or to stop drinking altogether.
 Naltrexone will not decrease the effects of alcohol that was recently consumed.

 Narcan Nasal Spray contains naloxone hydrochloride.
 Naloxone blocks or reverses the effects of opioid medication, including extreme drowsiness, slowed breathing, or loss of consciousness.